 Whether using the list or array interface, data from Dakota is passed (via kwargs) into the user function in a dictionary containing the entries shown in Table 16.1.
 The analysis_function must return a dictionary containing the data specified by the active set vector with fields "fns", "fnGrads", and "fnHessians", corresponding to function values, gradients, and Hessians, respectively.
 The function may optionally include a failure code in "failure" (zero indicates success, nonzero failure) and function labels in "fnLabels".
+When metadata are active, they must be returned as an array of floats in the dictionary field "metadata".
 See the linked interfaces example referenced above for more details.